Technigo/project-chatbot/README.md

 Check our live example bot and try out a few different answers to see the differences you get in the replies from the bot.

+## Stretch Goals

+So you’ve completed the blue level?
+Great job!
+Make sure you've committed and pushed a version of your project before starting on the stretch goals.
+Remember that the stretch goals are optional.

+- Work on your CSS skills, and change the styling.
+- How is the user answering the questions?
+Choose the form elements that you think fit the purpose best.